National History Museum (Albania): The mural mosaic

+The artwork, created in 1980, was altered in the early 1990s: A large golden star above the head of the woman in the centre of the picture, and a smaller one above the twin eagle heads on the Albanian flag were removed.
+The communist worker, depicted to the left of the central woman, originally carried a red book in his right hand, that was replaced by an empty sack.

 Pavilions

 Antiquity

 The Pavilion of Antiquity is the most important and one of the richest with objects in the National Historical Museum, with 585 objects.
 The displayed objects start with the Late Paleolithic, where prehistoric culture is proved lively and powerful in our lands, and ends with objects belonging to the Early Middle Ages (4th to 8th centuries).
 The objects of the prehistoric settlement of Maliq represent the Neolithic flourishing since the middle of the fourth millennium until about 2600 BC.

 The exhibited objects and the coins of silver and bronze embossed on behalf of the Illyrian kings of the centers of Durrës, Apollonia, Shkodër, Byllis and Amantia, discovered in the provinces of South Illyria of the 4th to 3rd centuries BC, indicate a strong economy and urban Illyrian culture in general.
 Impressive are sculptures of the Apolloniates school or God Apollo, one of the most beautiful sculptures of the time (6th century BC).
 Quite interesting are: the mosaic of The Beauty of Durrës (4th century BC), the head of Artemis (3rd century BC), the anthropomorphic appearance of river Vjosa (3rd or 2nd century BC), the head of a man of limestone (5th century AD), vases decorated with red figures, and others.
 The findings of Monumental Tomb of Lower Selca, Pogradec (3rd century AD) occupy an important place.